GDQuest/godot-steering-ai-framework/docs/quickstart.md

 # Godot Steering Toolkit #

-In the 1990s, a man by the name of [Craig Reynolds](http://www.red3d.com/cwr/) developed algorithms for common AI behaviors.
-Those were tasks like seeking out or fleeing from a target, following a pre-defined path, or facing in a particular direction.
-They were simple, repeatable tasks that could be broken down into a programming algorithm, which made them easy to extend.
+In the 1990s, [Craig Reynolds](http://www.red3d.com/cwr/) developed algorithms for common AI behaviors.
+They allowed AI agents to seek out or flee from a target, follow a pre-defined path, or face in a particular direction.
+They were simple, repeatable tasks that could be broken down into a programming algorith which made them easy to reuse, maintain and extend.

-While an AI agent's decision of what to do is part of decision making and planning algorithms, steering behaviors answer the question of how to move right away at a frame-to-frame resolution.
+While an AI agent's next action is decided by decision making and planning algorithms, steering behaviors dictate how it will move from one frame to the next.
+They look at what information is available and calculate where the agent should move at that moment.

-Joined together, they can offer complex and graceful movement while being less expensive on performance than complex path finding algorithms like A\*, and are easier to re-use and maintain than populating a function full of if statements.
+Joining these systems together can give complex and graceful movement while also being more efficient than complex path finding algorithms like A\*.

-The use of pure and simple mathematics aims to answer the question "given the information I have, where and how fast do I move right this moment?"

 ## Summary ##

 This toolkit is a framework for the [Godot engine](https://godotengine.org/).
 It takes a lot of inspiration from the excellent [GDX-AI](https://github.com/libgdx/gdx-ai) framework for the [LibGDX](https://libgdx.badlogicgames.com/) java-based framework.
 Every class in the toolkit is based on Godot's [Reference](https://docs.godotengine.org/en/latest/classes/class_reference.html) type.
 There is no need to have a complex scene tree; everything that has to do with the AI's movement can be contained inside movement oriented classes.

 As a short overview, a character is represented by a steering agent; it stores its position, orientation, maximum speeds and current velocity.
-A steering behavior is associated with a steering agent and it calculates a linear and/or angular change in speed from the information that is available.
+A steering behavior is associated with a steering agent calculates a linear and/or angular change in speed from the information that is available.
 The coder then applies that acceleration in whatever ways is appropriate to the character to change its velocity.

 ## More information and resources ##